Maud Mandel

 Maud S. Mandel (born June 14, 1967) is an American historian and academic administrator.
-She is the 18th and current President of Williams College, the first woman to hold that role.
-Mandel was previously a Professor of History and Judaic Studies and Dean of the College at Brown University.
+She is the 18th and current president of Williams College, the first woman in the position.
+Mandel was previously a professor of history and Judaic studies and Dean of the College at Brown University.
 She specialises in twentieth-century French history, with a particular focus on the interaction of Muslim, Jewish, and Armenian communities in France.
-She is the daughter of Ruth Mandel who was the director of the Eagleton Institute of Politics at Rutgers University.

 Early life and education

-Mandel received her B.A. in English from Oberlin College in 1989.
+Mandel's mother, Ruth, was the director of the Eagleton Institute of Politics at Rutgers University.
+She received her B.A. in English from Oberlin College in 1989.
 In 1993, she received an M.A. from the University of Michigan, followed in 1998 by a Ph.D. in modern Jewish history from the same institution.

 Brown University

 Professorship

 In 1997, she joined the Brown faculty as a visiting assistant professor in the History department.

 Mandel's scholarship focuses on ethnic and religious minorities in twentieth-century France.
 She has written about immigration, nationalism, integration, and inter-ethnic relations.
 Mandel has particularly emphasized the Muslim, Jewish, and Armenian communities in France and has investigated how these groups interact with each other and with broader society.

 Mandel became a full member of the faculty in 2001, served as chair of the Judaic studies program from 2012-2014, and was named a full professor in 2014.